zhangchl007/MCW-App-modernization/WDS/Whiteboard design session trainer guide - App modernization.md

 **Prepare**

 Directions: With all participants at your table:
 1. Identify any customer needs that are not addressed with the proposed solution.
 2. Identify the benefits of your solution.
 3. Determine how you will respond to the customer’s objections.

 Prepare a 15-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

-**Outcome **

-Present a solution to the target customer audience in a 15-minute chalk-talk format.

-## Step 3: Present the solution